Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 ## 11. Hostname Configuration and User Setup.
-This step is where you'll name the computer and add your user account.
+This step is where you will name the computer and add your user account.

 a.
 Run `echo "[Insert Computer Name Here]" >> /etc/hostname` to set the name for the computer.<br>
 b.
 Run `nano /etc/hosts` and add the following into the file.